 The iconic paintings inside Sandham Memorial Chapel

 As you enter the chapel through the large oak doors, your eyes adjust to the light and will immediately dart around the chapel to the cornucopia of images before you.
-Take a moment to pause and take in the scale and power of the images before you.
+Take a moment to pause and take in the scale and power of the paintings which line the chapel's walls.

 You can begin your journey as Spencer did in looking at Convoy arriving with the Wounded, with the huge gates that greeted him at Beaufort Hospital in Bristol.

 Spencer found his early experiences at Beaufort harrowing and in Scrubbing the Floor we see a shell-shocked soldier lying prostrate in a dark hospital passageway.